UX/UI Design

 Final Design & Reflection

-Additionally, this project was a great learning experience because it allowed us to design for older adults which none of our team members previously had any experience in.
-This underserved market caused us to rethink many of the design choices we would normally make and made us consider the importance of accessibility in design.
+This project allowed us to design for older adults which.
+This undeserved market caused us to rethink many of the design choices we would normally make and made us consider the importance of accessibility in design.

 Ipad meetings section